One of the most shocking parts of a first Alexander lesson…

 In addition to my certification to teach the Alexander Technique by the American Society for the Alexander Technique (AmSAT), I am approved as a Training Director for Austin’s only Alexander Technique training course.
 I am also certified by Steven Shaw to teach the Shaw Method, an Alexander Technique-based approach to swimming and therapeutic aquatics.

 I have a B.A. in Biochemistry from Carleton College and a Ph.D. in Neuroscience and Behavior from the University of Massachusetts Amherst.
 I received a postdoctoral research fellowship from the Program in Physical Therapy at Washington University to study low back pain and occupational health.
 I’ve been a part of the Kinesiology faculty at Southwestern University and the University of the Incarnate Word, where I teach Motor Control, Motor Learning, and courses on current research topics in sport, physical education, and exercise.
-I also contribute to research at Dell Children’s Medical Center as a Clinical Research Scholar within Trauma Services and in collaboration with the Injury Prevention team.
+I also perform drowning prevention research at Dell Children’s Medical Center as a Research Scientist for the Trauma and Injury Research Center and in collaboration with the Injury Prevention team.

 More about me out of the office…